kangminsukdotcom/blog/content/blog/weekly-review.md

 date: 2023-08-22
 ---

-I'll be publishing a weekly book review on this blog starting next Friday.
+I'll be publishing book reviews on this blog.

 My review will be deeply personal.
 There won't be a 5-star rating or structural analysis.
 I'll only share what I think is inspirational and interesting about the story.
 Nothing special, just a man's attempt to have a real conversation with another writer.

 I also hope this series to help me improve my information diet.
 Perusing books could be the best way to forget about the endless feed of entertainment on social media.

 Let me show you some candidates.
-It's actually just a list of unread books waiting to be opened on my Kindle.
+It's actually a list of unread books waiting to be opened on my Kindle.
 - 1984 by George Orwell.
 - Animal Farm by George Orwell.
 - Brave New World by Aldous Huxley.